suyashkhare2104/opsly_tf_code_modifier/README.md

 - Identifies all `.tf` and `.tf.json` files
 - Parses each file to extract module dependencies
 - Builds a dependency graph showing relationships between files
-- Generates descriptions for each file using AI
+- Generates detailed descriptions for each file using AI
+- Creates vector embeddings of file summaries for semantic search

 ### 2. File Identification

 When you submit a modification request:

+- The system vectorizes your request using the all-MiniLM-L6-v2 model
+- It compares this vector against all file summary vectors to find the most similar files
-- The system uses AI to identify which files need to be modified
+- It also uses AI to identify which files need to be modified
+- It combines both approaches for more accurate file selection
-- It analyzes the dependency graph to understand relationships between files
+- It analyzes the dependency graph to include related files
 - It presents the relevant files for review

 ### 3. Code Modification